-Information that parents and schools provide about disabilities is used for approving and arranging reasonable adjustments for the test.
-The Team sends advice to principals and presiding officers in test centres to ensure the adjustments are implemented.
+Information that parents and schools provide about disability is used for approving and arranging reasonable adjustments for the test.
+The Unit sends advice to principals and chief invigilators in test centres to ensure the adjustments are implemented.

 Information about disability is also considered for equity placement.
 Learn more about the Equity Placement Model.

 Information parents provide about disability cannot be used to restrict access to opportunity class placement in any way.